-8. Declarations of Interest

-8.1 Under the Localism Act 2011 and as part of the Code of Member Conduct Chapter F2 (Members' Code of Conduct), members are required by law to complete a declaration of disclosable pecuniary interests and non-statutory disclosable interests.
-If a member is at a meeting that is considering something in which they have a disclosable pecuniary interest and that interest has not been registered, they must declare the interest and inform the Monitoring Officer within 28 days of the meeting.

-Where any councillor has a disclosable pecuniary interest in any matter, they will declare it and leave the room in which the meeting is being held while the matter is under consideration unless:

-- (a) The Monitoring Officer has granted them a dispensation; or - (b) The matter is only under consideration by the meeting as part of a report of the minutes of a committee or sub-committee and is not itself the subject of debate. - 8.3

-If the councillor has chosen to remain within easy reach, that councillor will be recalled by an appropriate officer before any further business is started.

-Any person or officer of the authority who is appointed to do anything in connection with the County Council which enables them to speak at meetings, will make the same disclosures of interests and will withdraw from the room in which the meeting is being held on the same occasions as they would have to do if they were a county councillor.
-This does not apply to members of the public who are entitled to speak at Planning Committee.

-9. Public Speaking and Petitions at County Council Committees
+- 8. Declarations of Interest - 8.1 Under the Localism Act 2011 and as part of the Code of Member Conduct, members are required by law to complete a declaration of disclosable pecuniary interests and non-statutory disclosable interests.
+If a member is at a meeting that is considering something in which they have a disclosable pecuniary interest and that interest has not been registered, they must declare the interest and inform the Monitoring Officer within 28 days of the meeting. - 8.2 Where any councillor has a disclosable pecuniary interest in any matter, they will declare it and leave the room in which the meeting is being held while the matter is under consideration unless: - (a) The Monitoring Officer has granted them a dispensation; or - (b) The matter is only under consideration by the meeting as part of a report of the minutes of a committee or sub-committee and is not itself the subject of debate. - 8.3 If the councillor has chosen to remain within easy reach, that councillor will be recalled by an appropriate officer before any further business is started. - 8.4 Any person or officer of the authority who is appointed to do anything in connection with the County Council which enables them to speak at meetings, will make the same disclosures of interests and will withdraw from the room in which the meeting is being held on the same occasions as they would have to do if they were a county councillor.
+This does not apply to members of the public who are entitled to speak at Planning Committee. - 9.
+Public Speaking at County Council Committees - 9.1 Public Speaking at County Council Committee Meetings speeches will usually be time limited to three minutes.
+Permission to speak may be refused if the anticipated contribution:

-Public questions will be considered in accordance with Chapter B1 (Participation in Meetings).

-Petitions will be considered in accordance with Chapter B2 (Petition Scheme).

-Commented [A2]: Added to facilitate new structure

-9.1 Public Speaking at County Council Committee or Sub-Committee Meetings contributions by the public to meetings of council committees and in order to facilitate this, the chair or the person presiding at a meeting of a council committee may, at their absolute discretion, grant permission to a member of the public to speak during the meeting.
+The County Council recognises the value that can be added by enabling contributions by the public to meetings of council committees and in order to facilitate this, the chair or the person presiding at a meeting of a council committee may, at their absolute discretion, grant permission to a member of the public to speak during the meeting.